 Instructions

-- Add oil to a pan and add the chicken.
-Brown the chicken both sides and when is ready set aside.
+- Heat a drizzle of olive oil in a large pan over medium heat and add the chicken pieces.
+Brown them on both sides until golden, then remove and set aside.

-- In the same on add the vegetables and cook.
+- In the same pan, add the chopped vegetables and cook for a few minutes until softened.

-- Add the tomato sauce, herbs, olives and chicken back in.
+- Add the tomato sauce, herbs and olives, then return the chicken to the pan.

-- Cover and cook on low heat for 30-40 minutes, or until the chicken is cooked through and tender.
+- Cover and cook gently on low heat for 30–40 minutes, or until the chicken is tender and the sauce has thickened beautifully.